Team Correlated Equilibria in Zero-Sum Extensive-Form Games via Tree Decompositions: Abstract

 \section{Abstract}

 Despite the many recent practical and theoretical breakthroughs in computational game theory, equilibrium finding in extensive-form team games remains a significant challenge.
 While {\sf NP}-hard in the worst case, there are provably efficient algorithms for certain families of team game.
 In particular, if the game has {\em common external information}, also known as {\em A-loss recall}---informally, actions played by non-team members (i.e., the opposing team or nature) are either unknown to the entire team, or common knowledge within the team---then polynomial-time algorithms exist~\cite{Kaneko95:Behavior}.
 In this paper, we devise a completely new algorithm for solving team games.
 It uses a tree decomposition of the constraint system representing each team's strategy to reduce the number and degree of constraints required for correctness (tightness of the mathematical program).
-Our algorithm reduces the problem of solving team games to a linear program with at most $NW^{w+O(1)}$ nonzero entries in the constraint matrix, where $N$ is the size of the game tree, $w$ is a parameter that depends on the amount of {\em uncommon} external information, and $W$ is the treewidth of the tree decomposition.
-In {\em public-action games}, our program size is bounded by the tighter $\tilde O(3^t 2^{t(n-1)}NW)$ for teams of $n$ players with $t$ types each.
+Our approach has the bags of the tree decomposition correspond to team-public states---that is, minimal sets of nodes (that is, states of the team) such that, upon reaching the set, it is common knowledge among the players on the team that the set has been reached.
+Our algorithm reduces the problem of solving team games to a linear program with at most $O(NW^{w+1})$ nonzero entries in the constraint matrix, where $N$ is the size of the game tree, $w$ is a parameter that depends on the amount of {\em uncommon} external information, and $W$ is the treewidth of the tree decomposition.
+In {\em public-action games}, our program size is bounded by the tighter $2^{O(nt)}N$ for teams of $n$ players with $t$ types each.
 Our algorithm is based on a new way to write a custom, concise tree decomposition, and its fast run time does not assume that the decomposition has small treewidth.
 Since our algorithm describes the polytope of correlated strategies directly, we get equilibrium finding in correlated strategies for free---instead of, say, having to run a double oracle algorithm.
 We show via experiments on a standard suite of games that our algorithm achieves state-of-the-art performance on all benchmark game classes except one.
-We also present, to our knowledge, the first experiments for this setting where more than one team has more than one member.
+We also present, to our knowledge, the first experiments for this setting where both teams have more than one member.